 Symptoms include redness, enlarged capillaries and in some cases small hard spots.
 Unlike acne, the skin does not appear greasy or greasy, and blackheads or scars do not appear.

-It most commonly occurs in women over 30 years of age, and – as if you haven't had enough on your plate yet – the disease can develop during pregnancy.
+Rosacea is most common in women over 30 years of age, and – as if you haven't had enough on your plate yet – the disease can develop during pregnancy.
 There is also evidence that it could be hereditary, but it is not contagious.

-Skins prone to rosacea are particularly susceptible to temperature changes.
-So if it's very cold, protect your face with a big scarf.
+Skin prone to rosacea is particularly susceptible to changes in temperature.
+So if it's very cold, try protecting your face with a big scarf.
 When it's hot and sunny, stay in the shade.

 These are the most common (and annoyingly some of the most pleasant) lifestyle triggers for rosacea:

-Like many other conditions, rosacea is triggered by stress.
-Although it's easier said than done, try to lower your stress level through daily meditation or relaxation.
+Like many other diseases, rosacea is also triggered by stress.
+Although it is easier said than done, try to lower your stress level through daily meditation or relaxation.
 It is also a good idea to keep a diary of why your rosacea flares up every day or week to identify specific patterns and triggers for you.

-Many over-the-counter and prescription rosacea creams contain the irritant BENZOYL PEROXIDE which is definitely worth a wide bend as it can worsen symptoms.
+Many over-the-counter and prescription rosacea treatments and creams contain the irritating benzoyl peroxide, which is definitely worth avoiding as it can worsen symptoms.

 Instead, stick to calming and strengthening ingredients like chamomile and rose hip .
-Rosehip is a fantastic skin healer and starch, while chamomile contains azulene, a natural anti-inflammatory agent that cools and soothes any redness during a torch.
+Rosehip is a fantastic skin healer and stronger.
+While chamomile contains azulene, a natural anti-inflammatory agent that cools and soothes every condition during a flare.

 Diet is also important when it comes to all skin allergies, and rosacea is no exception.

-Try increasing the intake of essential fatty acids (omega 3, 6 and 9) as these soothe and nourish the skin from the inside.
-Oily fish, seeds and nuts are good sources, as are nutritional supplements such as high-quality linseed, hemp or fish oil.
+Try increasing the intake of essential fatty acids (omega 3, 6 and 9), as these help to soothe and nourish the skin from the inside.
+Oily fish, seeds and nuts are good sources, as are dietary supplements such as high-quality flaxseed, hemp or fish oil.